-The sessions dive into the practical challenges of identifying and treating trauma in children and young people, with an emphasis on implementation issues, barriers to delivering evidence-based treatments, and work with specific populations (e.g. children in care, neurodivergent young people).
+The sessions will examine the practical challenges of assessing and treating trauma in children and young people, with a strong emphasis on implementation issues, barriers to delivering evidence‑based trauma‑focused treatments, and working with specific populations such as children in care, neurodivergent young people, and younger children.
+Across the day, delegates will hear about trauma epidemiology, core stabilisation and treatment approaches, and how to apply these in everyday practice while navigating resource constraints and systemic barriers.

-The morning session will set the foundations, starting with an introductory framing from Professor Andrea Danese, followed by Dr. Stephanie Lewis presenting on the epidemiology of trauma and its impact.
-This will then move into treatment-focused talks, including Dr. Jess Richardson on stabilisation within trauma-focused interventions and Professor Dr. Elisa Pfeiffer on the practical challenges of implementing these approaches in clinical settings.
+In the morning, Professor Andrea Danese will provide an introductory framing of trauma in child and adolescent mental health, followed by Dr. Stephanie Lewis on the epidemiology of trauma and its long‑term impact.
+This will lead into treatment‑focused talks, including Dr. Jess Richardson on stabilisation within trauma‑focused interventions and Professor Dr. Elisa Pfeiffer on the practical challenges of implementing evidence‑based trauma‑focused approaches in clinical settings.

-The afternoon session will focus on applying this knowledge to specific populations and contexts.
-Professor Rachel Hiller will discuss assessment and treatment considerations for children in care, Professor Richard Meiser-Stedman will focus on working with younger children, and Dr. Connor Kerns will explore the intersection between trauma and neurodivergence, including screening and comorbidity.
+In the afternoon, the focus shifts to population‑specific and context‑specific applications.
+Professor Rachel Hiller will discuss assessment and treatment considerations for children in care, Professor Richard Meiser‑Stedman will explore working with younger children after trauma, and Dr. Connor Kerns will address the intersection between trauma and neurodivergence, including screening, comorbidity, and adaptation of trauma‑informed practice.
+Throughout the programme, the emphasis remains on translating research into clear, actionable clinical insights for mental health professionals, clinicians, psychologists, educators, and practitioners working with children and young people affected by trauma.

 Sign up at this link or on the Book Now button at the top of the screen, and complete the form that follows.
 You’ll then receive an email confirmation and a link to the webinar, plus we’ll send you a calendar reminder nearer the time.
 Delegates will have exclusive access to recordings for 90 days after the event, together with slides.
 Plus you will get a personalised CPD/CME certificate via email.